• Menu

 After 30 minutes to 1 hour, you should have removed the paint using olive oil as a softener.

-This method can only be efficient if you remove the paint from large wood surfaces such as an entire door or even furniture.
+This method can only be efficient if you remove the paint from large wood surfaces such as an entire door or furniture.
+Other ways, like soap or olive oil, will be practical if you need to clean a few spots.

 • Try moving the heat gun in small circular motions to heat a larger area at a go.